Aso ni San Roque: Supporting cast

 An ambitious, aggressive and tough TV reporter/journalist.
 She is so focused and she would do everything to attain her goals and would do everything for the man she loves—Mateo.
-Although not intentionally she led Bulan and Sento to Fatima before she can get to Mateo and in the process she became a mixture of n aswang of lupa and apoy by them.
+Although not intentionally she led Bulan and Sento to Fatima before she can get to Mateo and in the process, she became a mixture of aswang of lupa and apoy by them.